January 2019

 Our experience includes all phases of the archaeological and heritage process: historical research, site survey and identification of sites recording of structural and archaeological fabric assessment of impact on archaeological remains assessment of heritage significance of archaeological sites recommendations for the management of the archaeological...

-Praying Dolls from Darling Quarter, Darling Harbour These two hand-painted glazed solid porcelain dolls were found below the floor of two workers' cottages at the Darling Quarter site, Darling Harbour, Sydney.
-They were probably accidentally lost during or after play.
-The dolls were made in Germany from...
+[vc_row css_animation="" row_type="row" use_row_as_full_screen_section="no" type="full_width" angled_section="no" text_align="left" background_image_as_pattern="without_pattern"][vc_column][vc_column_text] Praying Dolls from Darling Quarter, Darling Harbour These two hand-painted glazed solid porcelain dolls were found below the floor of two workers' cottages at the Darling Quarter site, Darling Harbour, Sydney.
+They were probably accidentally lost during or after...

-Quarry Punch from the Sydney Conservatorium site A metal quarry punch was found in Quarry 1 during the 1998 archaeological excavations of the Sydney Conservatorium of Music site, the neo-gothic Government Stables built between 1817-1821.
-The punch was found in the first few of days of...
+[vc_row css_animation="" row_type="row" use_row_as_full_screen_section="no" type="full_width" angled_section="no" text_align="left" background_image_as_pattern="without_pattern"][vc_column][vc_column_text] Quarry Punch from the Sydney Conservatorium site A metal quarry punch was found in Quarry 1 during the 1998 archaeological excavations of the Sydney Conservatorium of Music site, the neo-gothic Government Stables built between 1817-1821.
+The punch was found...

-Bone Button Manufacturing at Parramatta Evidence for bone button manufacturing was found at the Convict Hospital, Parramatta Justice Precinct site (PJP).
-Some 38 broken single-hole buttons and offcuts were located within modified topsoils associated with convict huts built in 1790 nearby to the 1792 Second Convict...
+[vc_row css_animation="" row_type="row" use_row_as_full_screen_section="no" type="full_width" angled_section="no" text_align="left" background_image_as_pattern="without_pattern"][vc_column][vc_column_text] Bone Button Manufacturing at Parramatta Evidence for bone button manufacturing was found at the Convict Hospital, Parramatta Justice Precinct site (PJP).
+Some 38 broken single-hole buttons and offcuts were located within modified topsoils associated with convict huts built in...

 Gun Flints & Grapeshots at Fort Phillip, Sydney These artefacts were found during excavation the bomb-proof chamber and adjacent courtyard of Fort Phillip, now Observatory Hill, Sydney in 2008 and 2010.
 The Fort had a commanding view of Port Jackson above Sydney Cove but was never...